This post was originally published on this site

 Since you’re going green, be sure that you aren’t “greenwashing.”
 There are many ways you can improve your green credentials in-house.
 Watch out for unstainable in-house practices.
 Think about things like your carbon footprint, whether your business uses recyclable products and, even when they’re recyclable, how you cut down on their use.

 Consider energy use and how you can cut down on non-renewables.
 You can’t brand yourself as sustainable if you aren’t doing sustainability.
-Put your where your mouth is, and when you do, tell the world!
+Put your money where your mouth is, and when you do, tell the world!
 You deserve it!
 Be sustainable to brand yourself as sustainable – it may even cost you less.
 The future is

 waiting for you!